bryevo/COMPE561/README.md

-# COMPE561
+# COMPE561, SDSU
-Database and Web Programming
+Database and Web Programming with Amack